Avocado and Diabetes: Must-Know Facts About Superfood

 These are some of the top five reasons why a person must eat avocados on a daily basis.

 ½ of a small avocado (the standard amount any person can eat) is composed of 5.9 grams of carbs and 4.6 grams of fiber.
-As per the USDA, the minimum recommended daily fiber consumption for adults is:
+As per the studies, the minimum recommended daily fiber consumption for adults is: for females with age 50 years and below: 25 grams; females above 50 years: 21 grams; males of 50 years and below: 38 grams; and males over 50 years of age: 30 grams.

-According to the Centers For Disease Control And Prevention, fiber supplements for diabetic patients have a great tendency to lower their fasting blood glucose levels and A1c levels.
-It’s always a good idea for people with diabetes to eat a high-fiber diet.
-Fiber intake can be easily increased by consuming more low-carbohydrate fruits, berries, veggies, avocados, leafy greens, nuts, and chia seeds
+Various studies have also found that fiber supplements for diabetic patients have a great tendency to lower down their fasting blood glucose levels and A1c levels.
+It’s always a good idea for diabetics to eat a high-fiber diet.
+Fiber intake can be easily increased by consuming more low-carbohydrate fruits, berries, veggies, avocados, leafy greens, nuts, and chia seeds.
+Here are 16 ways you can add more fiber to your diet.

 Also Read: How Many Carb Per Day?